ARMmbed/mbed-os-5-docs/docs/tutorials/oc_tut.md

 #### Selecting your board

-mbed programs can be built to run on multiple boards.
-The hard work is done behind the scenes by mbed OS itself.
-All you need to do is tell the mbed Online Compiler which board you're building for.
+Mbed programs can be built to run on multiple boards.
+The hard work is done behind the scenes by Arm Mbed OS itself.
+All you need to do is tell the Mbed Online Compiler which board you're building for.

 To select a board as the build target: